labkode/wlcg-tpc/README.md

      COPY /event.root
      Host: activesite.cern.ch
      Destination: pasivesite.cern.ch
----> Content-Digest: adler=:1234:
+---> Repr-Digest: adler=:1234:
      ... (elements ommited)
 ```

-The ACTIVE site will issue a PUT request with the same header (`Content-Digest: adler=:1234:`) to the PASIVE site.
+The ACTIVE site will issue a PUT request with the same header (`Repr-Digest: adler=:1234:`) to the PASIVE site.
 The PASIVE site is expeced to verify that the provided checksum matches the one of the new saved file.

 ```